i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Blinding Key Derivation
 ```````````````````````

-We propose the following scheme for key blinding, based on Ed25519.
+We use the following scheme for key blinding, based on Ed25519

-(This is an ECC group, so remember that scalar multiplication is the
-trapdoor function, and it's defined in terms of iterated point
-addition.
-See the Ed25519 paper [ED25519-REFS]_ for a fairly
-clear writeup.)
+and ZCash RedDSA [ZCASH]_.

-Copied from Tor rend-spec-v3.txt appendix A.2
+We do not use Tor's rend-spec-v3.txt appendix A.2 [TOR-REND-SPEC-V3]_,
-which has similar design goals [TOR-REND-SPEC-V3]_.
+which has similar design goals, because its blinded public keys

-Changes for I2P TODO
+may be off the prime-order subgroup, with unknown security implications.

+The RedDSA signatures are over the Ed25519 curve, using SHA-512 for the hash.

 ::

-  Let B be the ed25519 basepoint as found in section 5 of [ED25519-B-REF]:
+  Let B be the ed25519 base point as in [ED25519-REFS]:
       B = (15112221349535400772501151409588531511454012693041857206046113283949847762202,
            46316835694926478169428394003475163141307993866256225615783033603165251855960)